apache/spark/docs/configuration.md

     `spark.akka.failure-detector.threshold` if you need to.
 Only positive use case for using failure detector can be, a sensistive failure detector can help evict rogue executors really quick.
-However this is usually not the case as gc pauses and network lags are expected in a real spark cluster.
+However this is usually not the case as gc pauses and network lags are expected in a real Spark cluster.
 Apart from that enabling this leads to a lot of exchanges of heart beats between nodes leading to flooding the network with those.
   </td>
 </tr>